What Happens After the Camino de Santiago Ends

 4. Start walking where you are

 Before Spain, walk here.
 Walk your neighborhood, a local trail, a park -- something that gets you alone with your thoughts on foot.
 Notice what comes up.
 The Camino is not magic geography.
 It is a practice.
 The sooner you start that practice, the better prepared you will be.
+How to prepare mentally before you arrive is exactly what we explore in the next post.

 5. Talk to people who have been there